cesarferradas/ferrad.as/_posts/2021-02-21-lint-python-files-git-pre-commit.md

 ---
 layout: post
-title: How to lint Python files using git pre-commit hooks
+title: How to lint code using git hooks
 ---

 A fast and effective way to avoid unlinted code from sneaking into version